Range war

 A range war, also known as range conflict or cattle war, is a type of usually violent conflict, most commonly in the 19th and early 20th centuries in the American West.
 The subject of these conflicts was control of "open range", or range land freely used for cattle grazing, or as sheep pasture, which gave these conflicts its name.
 Typically they were disputes over water rights, grazing rights, or cattle ownership.

 Range wars occurred prior to the Taylor Grazing Act of 1934, which regulated grazing allotments on public land.
-Range wars included the Pleasant Valley War, Colfax County War, Castaic Range War, San Elizario Salt War, Mason County War, Porum Range War, Johnson County War, Pecos War, Fence Cutting Wars, Sheep Wars, Barber–Mizell feud, Stuart's Stranglers conflict, and others.
+Range wars included the Pleasant Valley War, Colfax County War, Castaic Range War, San Elizario Salt War, Mason County War, Porum Range War, Johnson County War, Pecos War, Lincoln County War, Fence Cutting Wars, Sheep Wars, Barber–Mizell feud, Dewey-Berry Feud, Stuart's Stranglers conflict, and others.

 While in previous centuries violence may have been involved, the term is now applied to nonviolent competition for scarce resources, such as between ranchers and environmentalists, or between ranchers and fans of wild horses.

 A range war is also a slang term for a turf war or disagreement about proper hierarchy or relationship and is often used in a joking manner.
 In this sense, the term is found in politics and business.